Bad Rippoldsau-Schapbach

 Bad Rippoldsau-Schapbach (Low Alemannic: Ribbeldsau-Schaba) is a municipality in the district of Freudenstadt in Baden-Württemberg in southern Germany.

 Geography

-The Municipality is located in the black forest in the Wolftal valley, 15 km away from Freudenstadt.
+The municipality is located in the Black Forest in the Wolftal valley, 15 km away from Freudenstadt.

-The Municipality is divided into two villages, Bad Rippoldsau and Schapbach.
+It is divided into two villages, Bad Rippoldsau and Schapbach.
 Bad Rippoldsau has an elevation of 560 meters and Schapbach has an elevation of 410 meters.

 History

 The first historical mention of Bad Rippoldsau was in 1179, of Schapbach in 1220.
 Until 1974 the two villages were two municipalities, but then they became one.
 Since the 15th century there has been a spa in Bad Rippoldsau.